-Moreover, amidst the cut-throat competition, the business that wins is the one that provides tailored experiences to each of its customers.
+Moreover, amid the cut-throat competition, the business that wins is the one that provides tailored experiences to each of its customers.

-So, it is not only crucial to know who your customers are and what they want but also what goes in their minds.
+So, it is not only crucial to know who your customers are and what they want, but also what goes into their minds.
 To provide an experience that feels relatable and personal to them, you need to find out what motivates them and how they must feel about something.

-You can’t possibly read one person’s mind let alone reading hundreds of minds, if not thousands or millions.
+You can’t possibly read one person’s mind let alone read hundreds of minds, if not thousands or millions.

 Take a deep breath.

-Psychographic segmentation is here for the rescue.
+Psychographic segmentation is here to the rescue.
 Let’s get exploring.

 What is Psychographic Segmentation?